FanruiC/LinuxSetup/README.md

       ]
 }
 ```
-2. Setting gfortran compiler and linking searching dir where gfortran can find files where the "inlcude" statement in fortran script.
+2. Setting gfortran compiler and linking searching dir where gfortran can find files where the "inlcude" statement in fortran script.(WARNING: THIS IS CURRENT NOT WORKING, A BUG OF VSCODE??)
+   WARNING: MODERN FORTRAN LINTING COMPILER SETTINGS HAS AN INCLCUDE SETTING, BUT CURRENTLY NOT WORKING FOR "INLCUDE" STATEMENT IN FORTRAN SCRIPTS.
+SOMEONE MENTIONED THAT THIS ONLY WORKS FOR .MOD FILES [HERE](https://fortran-lang.discourse.group/t/modern-fortran-on-vscode-fails-to-recognize-external-includes/5600/5)

+> A workaround: put all files that will be included in the same dir as the workspace dir.

 ```
 gfortran -v -E -xc /dev/null !
 Can be used to see what dirs gfotran will search include files.